wmedrano/bats/README.md

 Building
 --------

 Bats is built with the `cargo build` command.
 To build and run the relase version, run `cargo run --release`.
-The required dependencies to build Bats are libraries and development libraries for `jack`, `sdl2`, and `sdl2-ttf`.
+The required dependencies to build Bats are libraries and development libraries for `jack`.
 See the "Building" section of `./.github/workflows/testing.yml` for the specific dependencies on Ubuntu Linux.

 Tools
 -----